 Be aware of your posture.
 Walk tall and think of elongating your body.
 Hold your head up and eyes forward and try not to slouch.

 If you have a medical condition or any health concerns be sure to check with your doctor for advice before you begin a routine.

 For most people who have not exercised or trekked in a while, there may be some, tired and sore muscles, which are more prone to injury.
-Regular stretching is a means of minimizing the chances of injury occurring.
-You should always stretch atleast 10 to 15 minutes after each training session or walk.
+Regular stretching is a means of minimising the chances of injury occurring.
+You should always stretch atleast 10 to 15 minutes after each training session or walk and prior.

 Don’t stretch too vigorously first thing in the morning.
 Your muscles will still be stiff from the evenings sleep.
 Gentle loosening stretches are fine, however, over-stretching tight or a cold muscle is one of the most common ways in which strains and tears can occur.
 Don’t bounce during any of the stretches.
 All stretches should be done slowly and with control.
 Focus on breathing deeply.
 Breathe into the stretches.

 Be aware of the pain of injury as to the pain of exertion if you feel injury pain, then you are over-stretching and putting yourself at risk of injury

 Most trekkers will pack a roll of sports tape, which can prove its worth in time for quick repairs of shoes, water-bladders and blisters.
 However you won’t need a whole roll, instead you can wrap the tape around a trekking pole, or in a container to save on space and weight.

 Don’t Double Up

 Most of you will be walking with a friend or part of a group.
 Often gear is double-packed in small groups of inexperienced trekkers.
 Before the Trek, it is a good idea to compare checklists and use common sense.
 Ensure you don’t double up on items and you could all save a few kilograms.